richardzcode/Journal-AWS-Amplify-Tutorial/step-02/README.md

 **Greetings on Menu**

-What we actually want.
-Is the greetings on top-right corner.
+What we actually want is greetings on the top-right corner.
 Let's edit `src/App.js` to add menu item with Greetings.

 First import Greetings
 ```